solidjs-community/solid-primitives/packages/intersection-observer/README.md

 A range of IntersectionObserver API utilities great for different types of usecases:

-- `createIntersectionObserver` - Creates a basic intersection observer exposing methods to manage the observable.
+- `makeIntersectionObserver` - Creates a basic Intersection Observer exposing methods to manage the observable.
+- `createIntersectionObserver` - A reactive observer primitive.
 - `createViewportObserver` - More advanced tracker that creates a store of element signals.
 - `createVisibilityObserver` - Basic visibility observer using a signal.